geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 all right all right so I make this directory it's do I need sudo to make that directory and I didn't look like it all right all right profile equals to viz I'd start recording with the okay okay parsing time info parsing GPU counter info parsing GPU counter value okay took a while but whoa all right we got some stuff

 ##### **Geohot** [[00:26:17](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1577)]
-this is box tiny when I click on it OMG I can't figure out what happens when I click on this kernel when I click on this I check the送 run I did I'm only at 1%,
+this is box tiny when I click on it OMG I can't figure out what happens when I click on this kernel when I click on this I check the run I did I'm only at 1%,

 ##### **Qazalin** [[00:26:44](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1604)]
 yes, I got it I'm done I see that right now I can finally let it run my because I have aält camera you can see the you can actually set up AOL tables you can test it if you need to.